SoyabKarki/Handwritten-Digit-Recognition-using-TensorFlow/README.md

 - matplotlib

 ### Dataset
-The code loads the MNIST dataset using TensorFlow's 'mnist' module.
+The code utilizes the MNIST dataset using TensorFlow's 'mnist' module.

 ### Model
 The model consists of 3 Dense layers and is compiled with the Adam optimizer, sparse categorical cross-entropy loss function, and accuracy metric.